jylEcho/jylEcho.github.io/_pages/about.md

   <tr>
     <td width="75%" valign="top" style="font-size:1em;">

-### I am **Jinyue Li**, an integrated Ph.D. student in the Department of Electronic Engineering and Information Science (Department 6) at the University of Science and Technology of China (USTC), admitted in 2024.
+### I am Jinyue Li, an integrated Ph.D. student in the Department of Electronic Engineering and Information Science (Department 6) at the University of Science and Technology of China (USTC), admitted in 2024.

    </td>